Adeyeye Enitan Ogunwusi: Ancestry

 Ọba Ọjájá II was born Prince Adeyeye Enitan of Giesi ruling house, one of the four royal families of the House of Oranmiyan.
-His paternal grandfather was Prince Joseph Olagbaju Adewole Ogunwusi, whose grandfather was Ọba Ọ̀ráyẹ̀gbà (also known as Ooni Orarigba or Orasigba) Ọjájá I, who was the 44th Ooni of Ife and ruled from 1878 to 1880.
+His paternal grandfather was Prince Joseph Olagbaju Adewole Ogunwusi, whose father, Adewole Ogunwusi, was a son of Ọba Ọ̀ráyẹ̀gbà (also known as Ooni Orarigba (or Orasigba) Ọjájá I, who was the 44th Ooni of Ife and ruled from 1878 to 1880.
 Through him, he is a direct descendant of Ooni Agbedegbede, who was a descendant of Ooni Giesi, the progenitor of the Giesi royal house, and thus a descendant of Ọọni Lajodogun.
 Lajodogun was a son of Ọọni Lajamisan (or Lajemisin), who was a grandson of the legendary founder of the Oyo Empire and Benin Empire, Oranmiyan, and a son or grandson of the first Ooni of Ife, Oduduwa; consequently Ọba Ọjájá II is a descendant of Odùdùwà, one of the early rulers of Ilé Ifẹ̀.

-His birth was said to have been predicted years before he was conceived; hence, the name Enitan was given by his mother, Sidikat Wuraola Ogunwusi, while his grandfather named him Adeyeye, which means "the crown befits the throne".
+His birth was said to have been predicted years before he was conceived; hence, the name Enitan was given by his mother, Margaret Wuraola Ogunwusi, while his grandfather named him Adeyeye, which means "the crown befits the throne".
 He is the fifth of seven children.